medic/cht-core/.github/ISSUE_TEMPLATE/z_release_patch.md

   - [ ] Move the document you just downloaded into the [releases folder](https://github.com/medic/cht-docs/tree/main/content/en/releases), naming it `<major>_<minor>_<patch>.md` (eg `5_3_0.md`)
   - [ ] Collect known migration steps, descriptions, screenshots, videos, data, and anything else to help communicate particularly important changes.
 This information should already be on the issue, but if not, prompt the change author to provide it.
   - [ ] Document any required or recommended upgrades to our other products (eg: cht-conf, cht-gateway, cht-android).
-  - [ ] Edit the main release notes `_index.md` [page](https://github.com/medic/cht-docs/blob/main/content/en/releases/_index.md) to add the release to the [Supported versions](https://docs.communityhealthtoolkit.org/core/releases/#supported-versions) and update the EOL date of the previous release.
+  - [ ] Edit the main release notes `_index.md` [page](https://github.com/medic/cht-docs/blob/main/content/en/releases/_index.md) to add a link in the `Release Notes` section to the new release page, being sure to include the date of the release.
 Update the status of any releases that are past their End Of Life date.
-Also add a link in the `Release Notes` section to the new release page, being sure to include the date of the release.
   - [ ] Ensure that the release notes PR is merged before moving to next step.
-- [ ] To ensure helm charts are published, open a PR against `master` to cherry-pick the helm chart commit from the target release branch.
+- [ ] To ensure helm charts are published, mark the draft helm chart PR you opened in the Development section as ready for review.
 Make sure this PR is merged before proceeding.
 - [ ] Create a [new release](https://github.com/medic/cht-core/releases/new) in GitHub, with the naming convention `<major>.<minor>.<patch>`, from the release branch created above as the target branch.
 Click on the "Choose a tag" dropdown and create a tag for the release with the naming convention `<major>.<minor>.<patch>`.
 Add a link to the release notes page in the description of the release.
 - [ ] Once you publish the release, confirm the release build completes successfully and the new release is available on the `staging.dev.medicmobile.org` by running this `curl` call.
 Ensure you see the correct `id: medic:medic:<major>.<minor>.<patch>`:
    ```